AnyBody/tutorials/Muscle_modeling/lesson6.md

 ```

-Now the InverseDynamics operation can be run.
-Having done so, we can
+Now, you can run the InverseDynamics operation.
+After running it, open a new
-open a new Chart View and look up the two joint torques as the `Fm`
+Chart View.
+Look up the two joint torques as the Fm property of the general
-property of the general muscles.
-We can plot both of them simultaneously
+muscles.
+You can plot both of them at the same time using an asterisk (`*`), as
-using an asterix as shown below:
+shown below:

 ![Chart view, Torques](_static/lesson6/image2.png)

-Notice that in this case we have used the same strength (muscle model)
-for both joints.
-However, the maximum joint torque in physiological
+In this example, we used the same strength (muscle model) for both joints.
+But
-joints varies a lot.
-The knee extension strength, for instance is
+in reality, maximum joint torque varies a lot.
+For example, knee extension
-significantly larger than the elbow extension strength.
-If you perform
+strength is much larger than elbow extension strength.
+If you're modeling this,
-this type of modeling you can define joint torque muscles with strengths
+you can define joint torque muscles with strengths similar to the available
-comparable to the available joint torque and the system can give you an
-estimate of how many percent of each joint's strength is used in a given
+joint torque.
+This way, the system can estimate how much of each joint's
-situation.
-You can also define different strengths of extension and
+strength is used in a given situation.
+You can also define different strengths
-flexion muscles in a given joint and thereby take for instance the
+for extension and flexion muscles in a joint.
+This can account for the
-difference in strength in the knee in these two directions into account.
+difference in strength in the knee in these two directions.

 :::{admonition} **Important Remark:**
 :class: tip
-Another useful property of the generic muscles used as joint torque
+Another benefit of using generic muscles as joint torque providers is that you
-providers is that you can handle **closed loops** and other statically
+can handle closed loops and other statically indeterminate situations.
-indeterminate situations, which are not treatable by traditional inverse
-dynamics because the equilibrium equations do not have a unique
+Traditional inverse dynamics can't treat these because the equilibrium equations
-solution.
-The muscle recruitment algorithm will then distribute the load
+don't have a unique solution.
+The muscle recruitment algorithm will distribute
-between joints according to their individual strengths, and it is
+the load between joints based on their individual strengths.
+So, it's important
-therefore important to have reasonable estimates of joint strengths for
-this type of situation.
+to have reasonable estimates of joint strengths for this type of situation
 :::

 ## Contact and other boundary conditions

-One of the characteristics of muscles is that they are unilateral, i.e.
-they can only exert force in one direction.
-Mathematically this behavior
+Muscles can only exert force in one direction, which is a characteristic shared
-creates a significant amount of problems, but many mechanical phenomena
-have the same characteristics, namely any kind of contact phenomenon.
+by many mechanical phenomena, especially contact phenomena.
+Here are some
-Biomechanics is full of contact problems:
+examples of contact problems in biomechanics:

 - The contact between a foot and the floor
-- The contact between the upper thighs and the seat of a chair
+- The contact between the upper thighs and a chair seat
-- The contact between two articulating surfaces in a joint.
+- The contact between two surfaces in a joint

-There is another less appreciated similarity between muscle forces and
-contact forces: neither is without limit.
-Muscle forces are obviously
+Muscle forces and contact forces both have limits.
+Muscle forces are limited by
-limited by the strength of the muscle.
-Contact forces to the environment
-may seem like they are only limited by the strength of whatever is
-supporting the body, but it can also be limited by friction and by the
+muscle strength.
+Contact forces may seem unlimited, but they can be limited by
-pressure on the contacting tissues; if you have a stone in one shoe you
+friction and pressure on the tissues.
+For example, if you have a stone in your
-will very likely put less weight on that foot than on the other.
+shoe, you'll likely put less weight on that foot.

-So the muscles of the body in addition to creating equilibrium are
-constrained by the available contact forces to the environment, and
+Muscles create equilibrium and are constrained by available contact forces.
-these often have different limits in different directions, typically a
+These forces often have different limits in different directions.
+For example,
-high limit in compression perpendicularly against the supporting
+there's a high limit in compression against a supporting surface, a smaller
-surface, a smaller limit for friction tangentially to the surface, and
-no reaction available in tension.
-Mathematically and mechanically this
+limit for friction, and no reaction in tension.
+This is similar to how muscles
-is very much how muscles work, and the conditions therefore affect the
+work, and these conditions affect the entire system's mechanics.
-mechanics of the entire system much like muscles do and can be mimicked
-by means of a recruited actuator.

 ![Simple arm wall](_static/lesson6/image3.png)

-We are going to make a couple of changes to the simple arm model to
+We'll make some changes to the simple arm model to explore contact in more
-investigate contact in more detail.
-We shall imagine that the hand of
-the model has a vertical wall to support against.
-We have to change the
+detail.
+Let's imagine that the model's hand has a vertical wall for support.
+We
-kinematics to make the arm slide along the wall.
-It would be really
+need to change the kinematics so the arm slides along the wall.
+It's hard to
-difficult to figure out which joint angle variations are needed to make
+figure out the joint angle variations needed for vertical hand movement, so
-the hand move vertically, so we drive the hand directly instead.
+we'll drive the hand directly instead.

 ```AnyScriptDoc
  AnyFolder Jnts = {